 Bring on the negativity

 It’s my party and I’ll be negative if I want to.
-If people don’t like that, then they’re totally free go elsewhere, but it doesn’t make me toxic.
+If people don’t like that, then they’re totally free to go elsewhere, but it doesn’t make me toxic.
 There’s a lot of shit in the world, and some of that shit is caused by mental illness.
-It just seems ridiculous to suppress whatever is going on inside and putting on a fake smile for someone who’s decided that positivity is the law of the land.
+It just seems ridiculous to suppress whatever is going on inside and put on a fake smile for someone who’s decided that positivity is the law of the land.

 What do you think of the toxic person/unsafe person concepts?